AxelTahmid/node-crawler/README.md

 # Mohammed Shahadat Hossain

 This is a node.js web crawler, It mostly follows a `functional singleton pattern`.
-This was quite enjoyable to be honest.
+This was a first for me.
+Enjoyed creating a data scrapper and using puppeter for browser automation.

 ## Problem Given

-Need to use: node - for running scraping cheerio - for parsing html file (https://www.npmjs.com/package/cheerio, used similarly as jquery) either puppeteer/playwright or request-promise for fetching ads Purpose: scrape otomoto.pl portal using provided interface.
+Need to use: node - for running scraping cheerio - for parsing html file (https://www.npmjs.com/package/cheerio, used similarly as jquery) either `puppeteer` , iterated through all pages using `&page=<page number>` , got `item_id` & `item_url` , stored them in JSON.
+ /playwright or request-promise for fetching ads Purpose: scrape otomoto.pl portal using provided interface.

 BONUS: scraping via otomoto mobile app.
 ### Initial url